nusneuromorphic/PCA-RECT/README.md

 There are four versions of the code:

-   FPGAModular: For evaluating the exact modular version where FPGA is closely followed
+   FPGAModular: For evaluating the exact modular version where FPGA is closely followed.

-   FAST: 100x faster Quick floating-point versions for parameter testing (YH and RB)
+   FAST: 100x faster Quick floating-point versions for parameter testing.

-   FASTnoPCA: Fast version without principal component analysis (YH and RB)
+   FASTnoPCA: Fast version without principal component analysis.

-   FASTnoPCAwithDet: Fast version with detector incorporated (no PCA) (YH and RB)
+   FASTnoPCAwithDet: Fast version with detector incorporated (no PCA).

 The training files can be found in the [N-SOD Dataset](https://tinyurl.com/s84nlm4) and needs to be placed in the correct path, relative to the main executing file. (the code uses '../' to reference the files).